Laravel-Lang/lang/docs/index.md

 ## Translation status

-The current status of the translated keys is available at [this page](status.md).
+The current status of the translated keys is available at [STATUS](status.md) page.

 ## Contributing